This is a new section called:

 These broker-dealer networks also compete for trading activity to the general public just as any stock on the NASDAQ.

-As noted previously, the OTC BB and Pink Sheets operate almost exactly like the NASDAQ in the trading of shares of stock.
+As noted previously, the OTC BB and Pink Sheets operate almost exactly like the NASDAQ in the trading of shares of stock using an online broker.

 The only real differences are: